MicrosoftTranslator/DocumentTranslation/docs/index.md

 ![Translator Key and Name](images/translatorkey.png)

 -------------------
-Copy the key to the "Subscription Key" field in the Settings/Authentication tab.
+Copy the Key to the "Subscription Key" field in the Settings/Authentication tab.

+Copy the Text Translation endpoint to the "Text Translation Endpoint" field in the Settings/Authentication tab.

-Copy the name of the resource into the "Resource Name" field in the Settings/Authentication tab.
+Copy the Document Tranlsation endpoint into the "Document Translation" field in the Settings/Authentication tab.

 Select the "Azure Region" where your Translator resource is located in the Settings/Authentication tab.
+If your Azure region is not listed, please use a text editor, for example Notepad, to add the region into the **AzureRegionsList.tsv** file that is in the same folder as the Document Translation app itself.
+If your Translator service is in an **Azure sovereign region**, there will be a need to add the region manually.

 ![Settings Dialog](images/SettingsDialog.png)